 Nowadays, people can also make their Janam Kundali online with the help of different Kundali maker platforms.
 However, you should know that an online Janam Kundali will not be as accurate as the one made by an experienced, professional astrologer.
 That’s why it is encouraged to get your Janam Kundali by an astrologer.
 And then only you can match the compatibility between you and your partner.
 Typically, there are two ways of horoscope matching - Kundali Milan by name and Kundali Milan by date of birth.

 Now that you have understood what exactly a Janam Kundali is, let’s know about the process of Janam Kundali matching.
-Firstly, the most important aspect of the Janam Kundali matching is to know the zodiac signs of individuals:-
+Firstly, the most important aspect of the Janam Kundali matching or Kundali Milan is to know the zodiac signs of two individuals because we can do Kundali Milan without it.
+Here are the 12 zodiac signs.

 The important process of the Janam Kundali matching starts with the ‘Guna Milan’.
 This is also known as the Ashtakoota Milan.
 Under this, the astrologer tries to meet the Gunas (good qualities) of the bride and groom.
 There are a total of 36 Gunas under 8 Kootas.
 You can check them below.